 So I got the cutest request from one of my daughters the other day.
 She asked me to put this "perfect salmon" on my blog so she'd always be able to make it.
 I didn't have a recipe per se, but I was happy to write one so I could fulfill her request immediately.

-I like to have lots of leftovers for salads and snacking so I like to roast a 3-pound fillet, but feel free to choose any size that suits your needs.
-You'll have to adjust the amount of salt and pepper used, but the cooking technique will remain the same.
+I like to have lots of leftovers for salads and snacking so I will typically roast a 3-pound fillet, but this simple technique works with any size - just adjust the amount of salt and pepper you use.

 Line a half sheet pan with nonstick foil and place the fillet on the foil, skin side down.